su-vikas/mrsh-cf/README.md

-#MRSH-cf
+# MRSH-cf

-This is an improvement of MRSH-v2 approximate matching algorithm.
-This work was presented at ICDF2C-2015 and also won the best paper award.
-Please refer to the paper for further details: http://link.springer.com/chapter/10.1007/978-3-319-25512-5_4
+This is the implementation of an improvement of [MRSH-v2 approximate matching algorithm](https://link.springer.com/chapter/10.1007/978-3-642-39891-9_11).
+This work was presented at [ICDF2C-2015, Seoul](https://archive.d-forensics.org/2015/show/accepted-papers.html) and won the best paper award.

+Please refer to the [paper](https://archive.d-forensics.org/2015/show/accepted-papers.html) for further details.